 IDEP continues to support the community in Bali during the COVID-19 pandemic.
-In collaboration with Bali Startup (Small Medium Enterprise One Stop Shop), the support is aimed for widows with school kids.
+In collaboration with Bali Startup, Small & Medium Enterprise One Stop Shop, the support is aimed at single-parent women with school-age children.
 Prior to the pandemic, most of them have already carried out a heavy burden to survive as they work in the informal sector with daily-basis income.
 However, as the pandemic shut down Bali’s tourism industry since March, they are one of the most vulnerable groups.

 A smiling kid in Les village, Buleleng, is receiving a school kit witnessed by her mother who is holding eggs.
 School kit and eggs are part of the Family Bucket contents (Photo: Wira Utama)

-To meet the basic needs, IDEP has been distributing Family Bucket to the widow.
+To meet their family basic needs, IDEP has been distributing Family Bucket.
 Up to 27 August, the buckets have been received by 10 families.
 They spread over two districts and one city, including Karangasem, Buleleng, and Denpasar.
 With continued support from donors, the distribution will be carried on to reach out more widows in the upcoming weeks.

 A family in Batubulan village, Denpasar, reacts after finding out what is in Family Bucket (Photo: Wira Utama)